The Zantiks AD unit is ideal for measuring the behaviour of small fish and small rodents.

 The Zantiks AD unit is suitable for:

-- Training fish and mice (with food reward) in operant tasks, such as discrimination reversal learning, 5-choice serial time task, or match to sample.
+- Training fish and mice (with food reward) in operant tasks

-Please contact us if you have anything specific in mind.
-3D shoal tracking will be available shortly.
+Please contact us if you have any specific behavioural studies in mind.

 Zantiks AD kit